kevinbdx35/kevinbdx35/README.md

 - 👀 I’m interested in new challenges, projects, jobs,...
 - 🌱 I’m currently learning everything 😊
 - 💞️ I'm looking to collaborate an ethical purpose project
+- I can adapt myself easily and work both in office, partial or full remotely

 <br>
 <br>